Vice President of Nicaragua: Vice President of Nicaragua

 Gen. Anastasio Ortiz, was the first vice president appointed by a Constituent Assembly.
 The Constitutional system of replacement of the president by the vice president worked in 1923 when President Diego Manuel Chamorro was replaced by Bartolomé Martínez.

+During the Constitution of 1987, which was in force until 2025, the vice presidents were elected on the same ticket, and at the same time, as the president.

 A list of the office holders follows.